FailAcademy/learning/web-dev-foundation/_lessons/05-deploy/02-hosting.md

 ## Exercise 1

-Lets point your name servers to your webhost.
+Lets point your name servers to your web host.

 ## Exercise 2